petershin/liferay-learn/docs/commerce/latest/en/users-and-accounts/roles-and-permissions/commerce-roles-reference.md

 > Account Role

-A buyer can make purchases on behalf of the account they are handling.
+Buyers can make purchases on behalf of the account they are handling.
 When there's a buyer order approval workflow, they must submit the order to the order manager who decides whether to approve it or not.
 A buyer can also view and check out orders from another buyer of the same account.

-The accounts permissions pertain to the buyer's ability to view and manage addresses, while the open carts permissions pertain to the buyer’s ability to view, create, and check out orders, and also manage other order attributes.
+The accounts permissions define the buyer's ability to view and manage addresses, while the open carts permissions define the buyer’s ability to view, create, and check out orders, and also manage other order attributes.

 | Permissions                                                          | Description                                         |
 | :------------------------------------------------------------------- | :-------------------------------------------------- |